Chin: Double chin

 A double chin is a loss of definition of the jawbone or soft tissue under the chin.
 There are two possible causes for a double chin, which have to be differentiated.

 In overweight people, commonly the layer of subcutaneous fat around the neck sags down and creates a wrinkle, creating the appearance of a second chin.
 This fat pad is occasionally surgically removed and the corresponding muscles under the jaw shortened (hyoid lift).

 Another cause can be a bony deficiency, commonly seen in people of normal weight.
-When the jaw bones (mandible and by extension the maxilla) don't project forward enough, the chin in turn will not project forward enough to give the impression of a defined jawline and chin.
+When the jaw bones (mandible and by extension the maxilla) do not project forward enough, the chin in turn will not project forward enough to give the impression of a defined jawline and chin.
 Despite low amounts of fat in the area, it can appear as if the chin is melting into the neck.
 The extent of this deficiency can vary drastically and usually has to be treated surgically.
-In some patients, the aesthetic deficit can be overcome with genioplasty alone, in others the lack of forward growth might warrant orthognathic surgery to move one or two jaws forward.
+In some patients, the aesthetic deficit can be overcome with genioplasty alone; in others, the lack of forward growth might warrant orthognathic surgery to move one or two jaws forward.
 If the patient suffers from sleep apnea, early maxillomandibular advancement is usually the only causal treatment and necessary to preserve normal life expectancy.